 By Sam Sharpe, Senior Software Engineer and Karthik Rajasethupathy, Senior Manager, Data Science

-Online activities on web and mobile apps open a completely new lens through which to gain this understanding.
+Online activities on the web and through mobile apps has opened a completely new lens through which to gain this understanding.
 Not only is digital activity always changing, but similar to transactions, these activities are highly dimensional and require feature engineering for specific tasks.
-In our recent paper accepted to the ICML 2021 Workshop on Representation Learning for Finance and E-Commerce Applications, Dynamic Customer Embeddings for Financial Service Applications, we explored methods to learn dynamic representations of user online activity to simplify and improve utilization of digital activity data in downstream applications.
+In our paper accepted to the ICML 2021 Workshop on Representation Learning for Finance and E-Commerce Applications, Dynamic Customer Embeddings for Financial Service Applications, we explored methods to learn dynamic representations of user online activity to simplify and improve utilization of digital activity data in downstream applications.

-Tons of progress in sequential recommendation has been made since the introduction of collaborative filtering and the famous Netflix recommendation challenge with fixed functional forms for modeling time effects on recommendations.
+Much of the progress in sequential recommendation has been made since the introduction of collaborative filtering and the famous Netflix recommendation challenge with fixed functional forms for modeling time effects on recommendations.
 Recurrent neural networks (RNN) have accelerated research on methods that adapt to evolving user behavior.

 The first methods to take advantage of RNNs were DeepCoevolve–a point process model parameterized by an RNN to capture the mutual influence between users and items over time–and Recurrent Recommender Networks–RNNs that update user/movie representations used to predict ratings.